 Let’s jump right in! 👇(something the dog pictured below was dying to do with that lake nearby!)

 It’s important not to try to include your dog in your entire session.
-Your dog likely doesn’t have a long attention span and will be easily distracted being (see Tip # 4).
+Your dog likely doesn’t have a long attention span and will be easily distracted (see Tip # 4).

 To keep your sanity and to ensure you also take photos of just the two of you, I recommend splitting your engagement session in half… or 40/60…whatever works best for you.